Smart Job Matching: Is Your Staffing Knowledge Trapped in People or Captured as Data?

 • "Do not return" flags

+In many agencies, these signals are scattered across people and spreadsheets — creating inconsistency and risk.
 Just as AI needs quality data for accurate recommendations, your matching decisions need structured information to work well.

 The Cost of Running Matching from Memory